cermak-petr/actor-firmy-cz-scraper/README.md

 ### Compute units consumption
 Keep in mind that it is much more efficient to run one longer scrape (at least one minute) than more shorter ones because of the startup time.

-The average consumption is **1 Compute unit for 1000 actor pages** scraped
+The average consumption is **1.15 Compute units for 200 company pages** scraped

 ### Extend output function